jadecobra/python_tdd_exercises/source/how_to/make_person/make_person_w_loops.rst

             )
             for person in people:

-  the test is still green, because the :ref:`factory function<extract person function>` returns a string with the inputs it gets.
+  the test is still green, because the :ref:`person function<extract person function>` returns a string with the inputs it gets.

 * I remove the commented lines from :ref:`test_factory_function<extract test_factory_function>`